 PPL Electric Utilities

-Introducing mobile app utilities management to millions of customers across the US.
+Introducing self-service utilities management to millions of customers across the US.

 Mobile app

 From 2020-2022, Mindgrub designed and developed a mobile utility app for LG&E KU (LKE), a PPL op-co.
-In 2024, they came to us looking to translate the LKE app experience to their op-cos in Pennsylvania and Rhode Island to establish a cohesive "one PPL" user experience.
+In 2024, they came to us looking to translate the LKE app experience to their op-cos in Pennsylvania and Rhode Island to establish a cohesive "one PPL" user experience & introduce a mobile app to their customers.

 Client